-The Assistant Adult Program Director is one of the most important seasonal positions at Courageous Sailing.
+The Assistant Adult Program Coordinator is one of the most important seasonal positions at Courageous Sailing.
 As the person behind our Front Desk, s/he is often the face of the organization, serving as the first point of contact for the public, either personally or over the phone.
 S/he is a primary resource for our students and members, and must be friendly, polite, and knowledgeable of the operations and rules of Courageous.

 Minimum qualifications include:

 · Ability to work independently, multi-task, prioritize responsibilities, take initiative, and appropriately handle confidential information.

 · Comfortable working under pressure, exercising strong problem-solving skills, and willing to adapt to changing program needs.

 · Skilled at monitoring and managing multiple information feeds simultaneously.